balancer/docs-v3/docs/concepts/core-concepts/pool-creator-fee.md

 ### Setting The Fee Appropriately

-Developers must carefully balance their decisions regarding the creator fee, as increasing this fee reduces the portion of swap & yield fees allocated to Liquidity Providers.
+Developers must carefully consider their decisions regarding the creator fee, as increasing this fee reduces the portion of swap & yield fees allocated to Liquidity Providers.
 While higher creator fees may increase revenue for the creator, they can also diminish incentives for Liquidity Providers to participate, potentially resulting in reduced liquidity and overall fee generation within the pool.

-The pool creator can set the fees by calling the [`ProtocolFeeController`'s](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/vault/contracts/ProtocolFeeController.sol) `setPoolCreatorYieldFeePercentage` &  `setPoolCreatorSwapFeePercentage` by calling:
+The pool creator can set the fees by calling the [`ProtocolFeeController`'s](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/vault/contracts/ProtocolFeeController.sol) `setPoolCreatorYieldFeePercentage` &  `setPoolCreatorSwapFeePercentage`.

-The maximum `poolCreatorFeePercentage` for both types is 100% (`100e18`) and minimum 0%.
+The maximum `poolCreatorFeePercentage` for both types is 100% (`100e18`).
+Note that this percentage is net protocol fees, which are paid first.
+As described above, a 100% fee would leave nothing for LPs.